nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Aristotle's word for a city small enough to survey at a glance, and the glance stays the same size no matter how large the record grows.
-Certificate Transparency's two proofs, "this is in the log" and "this log extends that one," are two folds that happen to read structure.
+Certificate Transparency's two proofs, "this is in the log" and "this log extends that one," are both of this shape, and both read the structure of the log and never its entries.
 "This finding was in the record before that one" is another, and it reads the entries.
 So is "everything this paper cites was in the record before it," and so is "no package beneath this program has been pulled